PedroMiguelTorresCarneiro/IC/project2/partIV/readme.md

 4. Use golomb encoding:
     - on the residuals matrix apply the golomb coding

+- Additionally we create 2 tests in order to see if we can achieve better compression ratios and if wanted we can try the examples to see how this encoding works:
+    - `Huffman Encoding`
+    - `Arithmetic Encoding`

 ### B. DECODING
 1. Apply the Golomb decoding
     - after this we got the residuals matrix